brycie-boy/The_Cosmos/✏️ Journal/🛒 Grocery List.md

 # Grocery List

-❗️: Important item

-> Only spend extra money on supplements!

-Look for:
-- Grass fed
-- Grass Finished
-- Pasture raised
-- No antibiotics ever
+- When it comes to Health.
+Don’t study anything until you see results

+## Ideas

-### Things to Watch For On Labels
+## Things to Watch For On Labels
 1. Serving size

 2. Servings / container